-In this work, beyond the idea to develop a new image reconstruction algorithm, a novel graph cut-based combination strategy was proposed to combine the images reconstructed by two existing image reconstruction algorithms for ECT.
-As an example, the proposed strategy was implemented on images reconstructed by two single-step algorithms, i.e., LBP and TR.
-Both numerical simulations and experiments associated with stationary object distributions and gas-solid flow patterns in a gas-solid fluidized bed were performed to show the effectiveness of the proposed GC_comb method.
-The results demonstrate that the GC_comb method can retain the good image quality in the central region reconstructed by the TR method and at the same time avoid the artifacts by taking advantages of the LBP method in the near-wall region.
-By this way, very satisfactory results can be obtained by the GC_comb method.
-Numerical simulations with noise-added data and experiments show that the overall performance obtained by the GC_comb method is always superior to the LBP and TR methods, indicating the GC_comb method has good noise immunity.
-In addition, the typical reconstruction time cost by the GC_comb method is about 8 ms, which can give an image reconstruction speed faster than 100 frames per second.
-Therefore, the GC_comb has the potential to be used effectively in the on-line measurement.
+A new graph cut-based combination method is proposed to combine images reconstructed by two algorithms for ECT.
+As an example, the method is implemented on images reconstructed by two single-step algorithms, i.e. LBP and TR.
+Both numerical simulation and experiments associated with stationary object distributions and gas-solids flow patterns in a gas-solids fluidized bed were performed to show the effectiveness of the proposed method.
+The results demonstrate that the new method can retain the good image in the central region reconstructed by TR and at the same time avoid artifacts by LBP in the near-wall region.
+In this way, satisfactory results can be obtained by the graph cut-based combination method.
+Numerical simulation data with noise and experiments show that the overall performance obtained by the graph cut-based combination method is always superior to LBP and TR, indicating that the graph cut-based combination method has good noise immunity.
+In addition, the typical reconstruction time by the graph cut-based combination method is about 8 ms, which can achieve 100 frames per second.
+Therefore, the graph cut-based combination method has the potential to be used for on-line measurement.